 Quality of Service (QoS) provides the ability to implement priority queuing within a network.
-QoS is a means of providing consistent and predictable data delivery to the Switch by distinguishing between packets that have stricter timing requirements from those that are more tolerant of delays.
-QoS enables traffic to be prioritized while avoiding excessive broadcast and multicast traffic.
-Traffic such as Voice and Video streaming which require minimal delays can be assigned to a high priority queue, while other traffic can be assigned to a lower priority queue, resulting in uninterrupted actions.
-Without QoS, all traffic data is as likely to be dropped when the network is congested.
-This can result in reductions in network performance and hinder the network in time-critical situations.
+QoS enables traffic to be prioritized, while excessive broadcast and multicast traffic to be avoided.
+Traffics such as Voice and Video streaming which requires a minimal delay can be assigned to a high priority queue, while other traffic can be assigned to a lower priority queue resulting in uniterrupted actions.